hypertidy/vapour/README.md

 #>  $ : chr "MULTILINESTRING ((-18812.5003359828 -3784514.28779524,-40153.6937313319 -3789439.97415405,-37747.2881609 -38569"| __truncated__
 ```

-We can combine these together to get a custom data set.
+Combine these together to get a custom data set.

 ``` r
 library(dplyr)